Laying hen welfare

-The behaviour of laying hens:
+The behaviour of laying hens

-These include feather ruffling, head scratching, body shaking, wing stretching and flapping.
+- Comfort and grooming - these include feather ruffling, head scratching, body shaking, wing stretching and flapping.